-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 What is HeyGen for business?

 The only HeyGen plan designed specifically for teams.
-Get workspace collaboration, 5x more generation capacity, and exclusive access to advanced AI video models, all with centralised billing.
+Get workspace collaboration, 5x more generation capacity, and exclusive access to leading-edge AI video models, all with centralized billing.

 Create 5 custom avatars for your organisation